getvpro/Start-ClonePrep/README.md

 ***

-* Clears any locally cached profiles net set in $CTXBUILD name
+* Clears any locally cached profiles net set in $CTXBUILDID name
 * Checks for any pending reboots, and prompts to reboot if one is found
 * Resets WEM cache
 * Stops & disables windows update service